 Eventually, his luck ran out.
 Hated by both the United States Coast Guard and organized crime alike, he finally surrendered to the Coast Guard after a gunfire battle.
 All that and McCoy was a non-drinker.

 1. Marvin "Popcorn" Sutton

-Sutton was known throughout Cocke County in East Tennessee for his potent corn whiskey.
-A single bottle of his mountain dew could be up to 160 proof.
+Popcorn Sutton's Tennessee white whiskey and corn whiskey was known throughout Cocke County in East Tennessee, near Knoxville and Nashville.
+A single bottle of his potent mountain dew could be up to 160 proof.
 He used a secret family recipe and worked on stills he built around his cabin.